vasa-chi/purescript-book/1 - Introduction.md

 Each chapter will contain exercises, labelled with their difficulty level.
 It is strongly recommended that you attempt the exercises in each chapter to fully understand the material.

+This book aims to provide an introduction to the PureScript language for beginners, but it is not the sort of book that provides a list of recipes for solving problems.
+For beginners, this book should be a fun challenge, and you will get the most benefit if you read the material, attempt the exercises, and most importantly of all, try to write some code of your own.

 ## Getting Help

 If you get stuck at any point, there are a number of resources available online for learning PureScript: